Loading…

 8:00am EDT

-Recovery Roast Tasting Event
+Recovery Roast Tasting Event with Baltik's Bagels

 Free Hot Coffee/Recovery Roast Coffee Tasting - Join artist John Freyer and our local coffee partner for a special coffee tasting event.
 Participants will taste a variety of coffees from to finalize a new Rams in Recovery edition of Recovery Roast.
 This coffee “cupping” event will introduce participants to the rich history of coffee and the complexities of roasting, tasting and enjoyment.
 We will also taste editions of Recovery Roast from our project partners in the UK and across the country.